- Local groups

 I'm a non-member and am considering taking the tests.
 Will I have to join the Editors' Association of Canada to become certified?

-No. Certification is open to all editors and proofreaders, whether or not they're EAC members.
+No. Certification is open to all editors and proofreaders, whether or not they're Editors Canada members.

-However, EAC Members do pay lower test registration fees than non-members.
+However, Editors Canada Members do pay lower test registration fees than non-members.

 I just graduated from a post-secondary publishing program.
 Should I apply for certification?